 C) egg or egg whites.

-If you’re using an unflavored protein powder, as I do, you’ll also need
+If you’re using an unflavored protein powder, you’ll also need

 Now that you understand which ingredients we need and why, let’s talk a bit about method: